-- (a) first mortgage and charge on all the Company's immovable properties, both present and future, save and except the Project Assets; - (b) first charge on all the Company's tangible moveable assets, including moveable plant and machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other movable assets, both present and future, save and except the Project Assets; - (c) first charge over all accounts of the Company including the Escrow Account and the Sub-Accounts (or any account in substitution thereof) that may be opened in accordance with Common Facilities Agreement and the Supplementary Escrow Agreement, or any other Project Documents and all funds from time to time deposited therein, the Receivables and all Authorised Investments or securities; - (d) first charge on all intangibles assets of the Company including but not limited to goodwill, rights, undertakings, intellectual property and uncalled capital present and future excluding the Project Assets. - (e) assignment by way of security in: - -all the right, title, interest, benefits, claims and demands whatsoever of the Company in the Project Documents; - -the right, title and interest of the Company in, to and under all the Governmental Approvals; - -all the right, title, interest, benefits, claims and demands whatsoever of the Company in any letter of credit, guarantee including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents; - -all the right, title, interest, benefits, claims and demands whatsoever of the Company under all Insurance Contracts. - (f) pledge of shares equivalent to 51% of the paid- up share capital held by the Promoters in compliance with the requirements of Sections 19(2) and 19(3) of the Banking Regulation Act, 1949 till the Final Settlement date. - -the aforesaid mortgages, charges, assignments and guarantees and the pledge of equity shares shall in all respects rank pari-passu inter-se amongst the Senior Lenders in accordance with the Loan Agreement, without any preference or priority to one over the other or others; - -the Security Interest stipulated in para 1 to 6 above shall exclude the Project Assets (as defined in and in accordance with the Concession Agreement).
+- (a) first mortgage and charge on all the Company's immovable properties, both present and future, save and except the Project Assets; - (b) first charge on all the Company's tangible moveable assets, including moveable plant and machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other movable assets, both present and future, save and except the Project Assets; - (c) first charge over all accounts of the Company including the Escrow Account and the Sub-Accounts (or any account in substitution thereof) that may be opened in accordance with Common Facilities Agreement and the Supplementary Escrow Agreement, or any other Project Documents and all funds from time to time deposited therein, the Receivables and all Authorised Investments or securities; - (d) first charge on all intangibles assets of the Company including but not limited to goodwill, rights, undertakings, intellectual property and uncalled capital present and future excluding the Project Assets. - (e) assignment by way of security in: - all the right, title, interest, benefits, claims and demands whatsoever of the Company in the Project Documents; - the right, title and interest of the Company in, to and under all the Governmental Approvals; - all the right, title, interest, benefits, claims and demands whatsoever of the Company in any letter of credit, guarantee including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents; - all the right, title, interest, benefits, claims and demands whatsoever of the Company under all Insurance Contracts. - (f) pledge of shares equivalent to 51% of the paid- up share capital held by the Promoters in compliance with the requirements of Sections 19(2) and 19(3) of the Banking Regulation Act, 1949 till the Final Settlement date.